Brittney Griner: 2021

 In 2021 during the regular season, the Mercury were the 4th seed in the Western Conference, going 19-13, with Griner averaging 20.5 points, 9.5 rebounds, 2.7 assists, and 32.8 minutes per game in the season, while playing 30 of 36 games.
 She scored the most points in the playoffs, 240 points, helping the Mercury beat the New York Liberty, Seattle Storm, the first seed Las Vegas Aces and helping the Mercury reach the WNBA finals, where they lost to the Chicago Sky in 4 games.

 2023

 Griner missed the entire 2022 season because she was incarcerated on drug charges in Russia.
 She was released in December as part of a prisoner swap between the United States and Russia.

 In 2023 Griner performed well, and was named a starter in the 2023 WNBA All-Star Game.
 The Mercury finished in last place with a 9-31 record.
 She appeared in 31 of the team's 40 games, averaging 17.5 points per game and 6.3 rebounds per game.

 2025

-It was reported on January 28th, 2025 that Griner would be signing a 1 year deal with the Atlanta Dream in the free agency off season.
+It was reported on January 28, 2025 that Griner would be signing a one-year contract with the Atlanta Dream in the free agency off season.

+2026

+On April 10, 2026, Griner signed a one-year, seven-figure contract with the Connecticut Sun.